Mizo name: Regal names

 In the past, regal names were reserved within the use of Mizo chieftains.
 The Mizo has an idiom "lal hming sakna dâl lo" signifying the traditional rule that literally means "unhindered to the chief's name" so that it was customary for a commoner to avoid any name that might be associated with the chieftains.
 Names of the chiefs popularly included "Lal" and "Van" which refers to chieftainship and greatness are unsuitable for the commoners.
 Such names as "Lalburha", "Vanpuilala", "Vanhnuailiana", etc., would not be given to commoners.

 The elitist naming was practically ended due to Independence of India from the British rule in 1947.
-The birth of new democratic government facilitated creation political parties for the citizens.
+The birth of new democratic government facilitated creation of political parties for the citizens.
 The first major party in Mizoram, the Mizo Union, which largely proliferated out of anachronistic attitude towards tribal chiefs was particularly effective in ousting the Mizo chiefdoms and thus obliterating the regal naming tradition.